MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 * prepackage
 * postpackage

-## Hook Config
+## Hook Configuration

-All hook configurations support the following:
+All types of hooks support the following configurations:

 * shell: sh | pwsh(automatically inferred from run if not specified)
 * run: Can either be inline script or path to a file